2022 Maryland Senate election: District 34

 The new 34th district encompasses south Harford County, including Aberdeen, Edgewood, and Havre de Grace.
 Two-term incumbent Robert Cassilly, who was re-elected in 2018 with 50.1% of the vote, announced on April 28, 2021, that he would run for Harford County executive instead of seeking a third term.

-Maryland Matters has identified both the Democratic and Republican primary elections in District 34 as a "race to watch".
+Maryland Matters identified both the Democratic and Republican primary elections in District 34 as a "race to watch".